Scrum (project management): Criticism

+In September 2016, Ron Jeffries, a signatory to the Agile Manifesto, described what he called "Dark Scrum", saying that "abuses are almost inevitable until people really learn Scrum's principles and values".
+He focused especially on the slow uptake of self-organisation.

 Adaptations

 Scrum is frequently tailored or adapted in different contexts to achieve varying aims.
 A common approach to adapting scrum is the combination of scrum with other software development methodologies, as scrum does not cover the whole product development lifecycle.
-Various scrum practitioners have also suggested more detailed techniques for how to apply or adapt scrum to particular problems or organizations.
+Various scrum practitioners have also suggested more detailed techniques for how to apply or adapt scrum to given problems or organizations.
 Many refer to these techniques as 'patterns', an analogous use to design patterns in architecture and software.

 Scrumban

 Scrumban is a software production model based on scrum and kanban.
 To illustrate each stage of work, teams working in the same space often use post-it notes or a large whiteboard.
 Kanban models allow a team to visualize work stages and limitations.

 Scrum of scrums

 Scrum of scrums is a technique to operate scrum at scale for multiple teams coordinating on the same product.
 Scrum-of-scrums daily scrum meetings involve ambassadors selected from each individual team, who may be either a developer or scrum master.
-As a tool for coordination, scrum of scrums allows teams to collectively work on team-wide risks, impediments, dependencies, and assumptions (RIDAs), which may be tracked in a backlog of their own.
+As a tool for coordination, scrum of scrums allows teams to work collectively on team-wide risks, impediments, dependencies, and assumptions (RIDAs), which may be tracked in a backlog of their own.